 Chobe National Park is one of Africa’s greatest wildlife destinations.
 Located in the northern region of Botswana, it’s one of the most biologically diverse regions, with large concentrations of wildlife, most notably, the largest elephant population in Africa.
 Herds number in the hundreds, and it is estimated that anywhere from 50,000 to 120,000 elephants inhabit the park.
 To see the elephants of Chobe National Park, we suggest a stay at Ngoma Safari Lodge, nestled on the banks of the Chobe River.

-If you still need a reason to travel to Botswana, don’t forget, Lonely Planet ranked it as the top travel destination for 2016.
 Don’t miss your chance for a once in a lifetime journey.
 Travel to Botswana with Ker & Downey.
-Contact your Luxury Travel Consultant to start planning your journey.
+Contact your designer to start planning your journey.